Vinidel/challenge/README.md

 This project constains the solution for the PragmaTeam Restaurant Challenge.

 #Instructions
+Please clone it with https://github.com/Vinidel/challenge.git

+Don't forget to npm install

-Please start the server with the command line "./bin/www"
+If you want to play with it please start the server with the command line "./bin/www"

-Please for testing use the command line "npm test"
+If you want to test it please use the command line "npm test"

 #Frameworks and tools